tacotruffles/terraform-networking/README.md

-# Seed Terraform Backend and Stand Up AWS VPC/Networking for Multiple Environments
+# Seed Terraform Backend and Stand Up AWS VPC/Networking

+## Pattern

+A single VPC for staging and production AWS assets:

+* An EC2 jumphost with an Elastic IP for document db remote access
+* NAT Gateway that is assigned an Elastic IP so that lambdas can either communicate with documentdb and/or be whitelisted on external resources (i.e. mongodb.com)
+* 4 Subnets for availability zone redundancy

 ## Summary

-This repo must be stood up first in order to set up the necessary back end tracking across all the cloud infrastructure deployed via Terraform and Ansible, which will be used in the other repos that comprise a full stack platform: API, WWW, with Lambdas that process uploads.
+This repo must be stood up first in order to set up the necessary S3 buckets for the Terraform state files, which will be used in other repos that comprise a full stack platform: API, WWW, and with Lambdas that process video uploads.
+There is a single "global" state file bucket for VPC/Networking assets, and a jumphost for documentdb remote access for accessing both staging and production environments.

+There is a one-time "seeding" process that creates 3 state file buckets.
+The `global` bucket is used to store all AWS Networking/VPC/jumphost configurations.
+The other two S3 buckets are used to store all staging and production state files across the application stack and the corresponding repos.

-There is a one-time "seeding" process.
-Once, completed, creating the `stage` and `prod` branches on the repo are all it takes to deploy the AWS VPC/Networking configuration for each environment.
+Once the seeding process is completed, creating the `stage` and `prod` branches on the repo are all it takes to deploy the AWS VPC/Networking configuration for each environment.

 After the VPC/Networking infrastructure is successfully deployed.
-The order to deploy the other parts of the iSAT Recording platform will be:
+The order to deploy the other parts of the applicaction will be stand up the following repos:

 `Lambda -> API -> WWW`